Travel to Norway

 Airfare is not included in trip costs.
 Detailed flight information and the contact information for our excellent flight ticketing agent is included in the trip materials we will send after you sign up; if you need help, she can help you arrange your flights.
 Please let us know if you would like us to book overnights in Oslo or extra nights in Longyearbyen.

-Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on July 3.
+Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on July 3 by the afternoon.
 For most, this means departing home on July 2.
-Depart Longyearbyen, Svalbard (LYR) on July 14 late in the morning, as we debark from the ship about 9 am and recommend one hour to check-in before departure.
+Depart Longyearbyen, Svalbard (LYR) on July 14 anytime.
 Most flight routes will travel through Oslo, Norway and may require an overnight.

 Yes!
 While the emphasis is on photographing Arctic scenery and wildlife, maximum time in the field (we take full advantage of the long daylight hours in the Arctic summer!) on shore and Zodiac cruising also offers plenty of opportunities to simply observe wildlife and their behaviors.
 Our two leaders have backgrounds in biology paired with lots of experience in Polar Regions so have the knowledge to enhance your experience in Svalbard.

 There is still a good amount of sea ice during early summer.
 Sea ice provides a good platform to walk onto the shore; when this “ice platform” melts it is almost impossible to climb onto the shore over the shoreline banks, decreasing the number of landing possibilities.
 Also, we will find more Polar Bears since they stay with the sea ice pack actively looking for and hunting seals.
 We will also find very large aggregations of nesting sea birds along the cliffs during this time of year.